How to Make EC EZ for Your Patients and Your Practice Webinar

 Julie Potter, MD

 Faculty Presenter does not have anything to disclose with regard to commercial interests.
 She does plan on discussing unlabeled/investigational uses of a commercial product (intrauterine devices as emergency contraception).

 Katharine White, MD, MPH receives research support from Boston Medical Center via Bayer Pharmaceuticals, Merck & Co., Inc., and Evofem Biosciences grants, and was previously a consultant for FitBit.
-Elisabeth Woodhams, MD, MSc, Jenn Farraye, NP, Natasha Lerner, MPA, Kristina Tavilla, MPH, Elizabeth Raskin, MPH(c), and Madeline Jankowski, BA,of Boston Medical Center, and Sakina Flint, MS, of Boston University School of Medicine have no relevant financial relationships to disclose.
+Elisabeth Woodhams, MD, MSc, Jenn Farraye, NP, Natasha Lerner, MPA, Kristina Tavilla, MPH, and Elizabeth Raskin, MPH(c) MSW(c) of Boston Medical Center have no relevant financial relationships to disclose.

 The following planning committee members from Boston University School of Medicine’s Office of Continuing Medical Education have no relevant financial relationships with ineligible companies:

 Carmela A. Townsend, DNP, MS/MBA, RN – Lead nursing planner